Speeding in Virginia is considered one of the most serious traffic violations.

 - Code 46.2-875: 35 miles per hour speed limit is set for highways in towns and cities.
 At the same time, the municipalities own the right to set their speed limits on the roads they maintain.

-- Code 46.2-1300: By this code, Virginia towns, cities, and counties in their jurisdictions, have the right to decrease the speed limits.
+- Code 46.2-1300: By this code, Virginia towns, cities, and counties in their jurisdictions, have the right to decrease the maximum limits.

 Getting a speeding ticket is not only being charged with a fee but also assessing three, four or six demerit points that are added to the driver’s driving record.
 These points could be added in the following way:

-- Three points – for speeding one to nine miles per hour over the speed limit;
+- Three points ticket – for one to nine miles per hour over the posted maximum rate of travel;

-- Four points – for speeding 10 to 19 miles per hour over the speed limit; and
+- Four points ticket – for 10 to 19 miles per hour over the maximum limit; and

-- Six points – for speeding more than 20 miles per hour over the speed limit.
+- Six points ticket – for more than 20 miles per hour over the maximum limit.

 In addition to this, the guilty plea or conviction will affect the car insurance policy rates.
 The driver has to pay the ticket fees before the hearing date on the ticket.
 This payment can be done by mail, in the courthouse, or online.
 When paying by mail, the payment can be done as a money order or by check addressed to the court name that is written on the driver’s ticket.
 The money can be directly paid in the Clerk’s office in the courthouse.
 If paying online it could be done by credit card at the e-mail address of the court.